-We are still looking for volunteers to join us for our first season on Tel Lachish this summer!
+We are looking for volunteers to join us for our second season on Tel Lachish this summer!

 Accommodation and board will be provided by the project.